gvwilson/sdxjs/en/src/build-manager/index.md

 ---
 title: "Build Manager"
-lede: "Updating files that depend on other files"
 ---

 Suppose we are using a page templating system to create a website ([%x page-templates %]).